Strategic Tips for Resolving Workplace Conflicts

 Be respectful to all parties.
 Just because you might think you know immediately who is right or wrong, a leader always treats people respectfully.
 If you don’t, you may solve a short-term conflict and replace it with long-term festering hostility.
 Employees - whether directly involved or just observing - will be watching how you behave throughout the process.
 They want to see an objective, fair, and respectful process as they will be imagining that they might someday be on the hot seat of an investigation.

 Be as transparent as possible with those involved.
 In a relatively low risk conflict resolution, you might try conducting the investigation with the feuding parties together so that they can hear directly what the other says.
 This fosters direct communication and ensures that messages aren't filtered or distorted.
 However, only do this if the individuals are ready and capable of engaging productively.
+Sometimes during an investigation you receive confidential information or information from sources who need to remain confidential.
+In these cases, the leader clearly needs to maintain confidentiality, however, for long term resolution and trust reasons, do not lie if confronted on confidential information or sources.
+Instead, either avoid answering or simply state that you cannot answer that question.
+Lying sets you up for big problems later - don’t do it!

 Use structured problem-solving techniques.
 Simple tools, like the “Five-Whys” are often quite effective at removing the emotion and objectively understanding causal factors to accurately establish a root cause.
 If the conflicted parties can agree what the problem actually is, and even better, what the root cause is, then establishing an action plan is usually easy.